tanakai0/stdlib_py_typist/README.md

 # stdlib_py_typist
 Typing Game (in Japanese) Built with Python Standard Library Created for Personal Practice.
-This works without any external libraries (no requirements.txt)!
+This works without any external libraries.
+No need requirements.txt!

 ## How to Use
 1. Clone this repository